Master in Education Studies (Inquiry-Based Learning)

 Early Exit Award

-Students have the opportunity to exit this course with a Postgraduate Diploma (in Inquiry-Based Learning) upon successful completion of Year 1.
+Students have the opportunity to exit this programme with a Postgraduate Diploma (in Inquiry-Based Learning) upon successful completion of Year 1.

 Module Listing